Tinram/MySQL-Filler/README.md

 Tested using MySQL 5.7 and 8.0

-This package is definitely a beta.
-It's fit for my purpose (I have run it on horrible medium-size schemas (e.g. single-bit columns) and it performs well).
-But it may not be fit for your purpose.
+This package is a beta.
+It's fit for my purpose (I have run it on interesting proprietary schemas (e.g. with single-bit columns), as well as the example databases).
+But it cannot hope to support all MySQL schemas.

 ## License